 How Apple's iPod/iTunes Combo Could Demolish Microsoft's 'Play For Sure' Initiative

-Dan Knight - 2005.01.25 - Tip Jar
+Daniel Knight - 2005.01.25

 Apple's iTunes Music Store is a runaway success.
 Apple has sold over 250 million tracks since the service debuted, creating the number one online music service by a huge margin.

-Apple currently owns about 70% of the online music market, facilitated by their free iTunes software and supported by millions upon millions of iPod owners.
+Apple currently owns about 70% of the online music market, facilitated by ITS free iTunes software and supported by millions upon millions of iPod owners.
 During the holiday quarter, Apple sold 4.5 million iPods, and there are now over 10 million iPods in use.

 Speaking of which, the iPod also owns the hard drive digital music player market and is poised to conquer the flash memory market this quarter with release of the iPod shuffle.